Volume 35, Number 2

-Gary Garrison, Alistair Henning, Yo’Vella M., Wesley May, Kylee Nixon, Tim Nixon, Bernard Soberg
+Gary Garrison, Grace Kuipers, Alistair Henning, Yo’vella M., Wesley May, Kylee Nixon, Tim Nixon, Bernard Soberg

 Boyle McCauley News is a non-profit newspaper published ten times yearly by the Boyle McCauley Community Newspaper Society.
 The Society is made up of people who live and work in the Boyle Street and McCauley neighbourhood.